cjdbarlow/Part-One/clotting.md

 * **Activation**
-  Metabolic activation, increasing phospholipase A<sub>2</sub> and phopholipase C, increasing platelet intracellular Ca<sup>2+</sup> and initiating a transformation from a disc to a sphere with long projections.
+  Metabolic activation, increasing Phospholipase A<sub>2</sub> and Phospholipase C, increasing platelet intracellular Ca<sup>2+</sup> and initiating a transformation from a disc to a sphere with long projections.
     * Metabolic activation is stimulated by:
         * Collagen
         * Adrenaline